 Writing your "About Us" story is a meaningful part of creating your wedding website.
 It gives you a chance to reminisce about your relationship journey and gives you yet another reason to be excited for your wedding ceremony and celebration.
 While your website will include essential wedding details about your venue, dress code, and information about the spouses-to-be, it also provides the perfect opportunity to add a custom touch.
 That's why including a beautiful story about how the two of you met is highly recommended.
 It’s one of the most popular parts of a wedding site.
 Your guests want to read it, so why not try to make it enjoyable and engaging for them?

-A common way to approach writing wedding website about Us is to write the story of how you met relatives and friends from both sides may who not know you as a couple or may have met your significant other only a few times.
-The Our Story wedding website gives them a chance to get to know a little more about both of you.
+A common way to approach writing an ‘about us’ story is to write the story of how you met.
+This approach helps relatives and friends from both sides who may not know you as a couple or may have met your significant other only a few times more insight into your relationship

 However, some couples opt out of telling the story of how they met.
 Maybe your friends and family already know the details of your love story.
 Maybe you’re childhood sweethearts and everyone who is attending your wedding has watched your relationship grow.
 You can still have an About Us story and skip over the wedding website bios.